RTEMS/rtems-docs/c-user/linker_sets.rst

 ============

 Linker sets are a flexible means to create arrays of items out of a set of object files at link-time.
-For example its possible to define an item *I* of type *T* in object file *A* and an item *J* of type *T* in object file *B* to be a member of a linker set *S*.
+For example it is possible to define an item *I* of type *T* in object file *A* and an item *J* of type *T* in object file *B* to be a member of a linker set *S*.
 The linker will then collect these two items *I* and *J* and place them in consecutive memory locations, so that they can be